artur-rios/artur-rios/README.md

 ## Welcome to my GitHub

-I'm Artur Rios, a software developer and technology enthusiast from Brazil 🇧🇷.
+I'm Artur Rios, a software developer and technology enthusiast based on São Paulo, Brazil.
 Currently, I work as a Software Developer at [BTG Pactual](https://www.btgpactual.com/) bank by [BRQ Digital Solutions](https://www.brq.com/).
-Here you can find some of my projects, things I develop on free time to test and learn new things.
+Here you can find some things I work on free time.
+I like to code for learning new things, consolidate knowledge or test concepts and technolgies.

 ## Languages